 You’re also going to need to have played the first.
 Despite being a standalone game in function, Knight of Diamonds expects you to import characters from the original game.
-There is no character creation ability here whatsoever – only the first Wizardry can make new ones.
-Further, you cannot progress past the first floor without the Mage’s teleport spell, granted at around level 13.
-Enemies on the first floor are tuned to players around that level (as the character importer warns), so don’t think you can just make some brand new Level 1 characters and kick them over.
+There is no character creation ability here whatsoever – only the first Wizardry can make new heroes.
+Further, you cannot progress past the first floor without the Mage’s teleport spell, granted at level 13.
+Enemies on the first floor are tuned to players around that level (as the character importer warns), so don’t think you can just make some brand new Level 1 characters and send them over.
 Remember also that permadeath is in full force in these games.
 In this case, it means if your party dies here and you’re playing honest, you would have to go back and make a new party in the original, grind them up far enough that they could beat the original again, and only then port them to the sequel.

 Early Wizardry is absolutely fascinating for these sorts of crazy, archaic decisions that assume a stunning level of commitment and free time.
-Sure, you can – and should! – make a backup of the scenario disk to restore your characters.
+Sure, you can – and should! – make a backup of the scenario disk to restore defeated characters.
 Tools within the game allow you to do this.
 But if anything goes wrong, in game or with your physical media, you are hosed in a way that astounds from a modern perspective.
-On top of this, the characters that you port over are deleted from the first Wizardry and can never go back.
+On top of this, the characters that you port over are deleted from the first Wizardry disk and can never go back.
 Hope you’ve grabbed everything you wanted first!

 The original Apple II Wizardry does another interesting bit.
-When you beat it, you have to give up all your inventory and most of your gold.
+When you beat it, you had to give up all your inventory and most of your gold.
 Stoo’s Ring of Undead Protection?
 Gone.
 Uncle Dave’s deadly Muramasa Blade?
 Gone.
 This restriction is removed in later releases of the first game, but it makes some sense as the sole game in the series at that point.
-It’s clearly a way to encourage you to replay it in a sort of “New Game +” – you keep your levels, the main boss is gone, but go forth and loot some more.
+It was clearly a way to encourage you to replay it in a sort of “New Game +” – you keep your levels, the main boss is gone, but go forth and loot some more.
 But when a sequel comes knocking and you haven’t touched the first game since you beat it, well, starting with all your best gear gone comes off a bit raw.

 In this scenario, our brave lads find themselves in the kingdom of Lylgamyn.
 An evil baddie has done a thing, causing the fabled Knight of Diamonds’ six pieces of enchanted armor to become scattered across six levels of dungeon.
 As you’ll find through a message in the center of the first level, the goddess Gildna gives a simple task: reassemble the armor, bring it back to her, save the land.
 It’s a nicely focused task, giving you a reason to travel to and map all six levels.
 Culling those levels down from ten largely useless ones to six critical ones is greatly appreciated and makes exploring them feel less like busy work.